robin-norwood/katacoda/terraform-infrastructure-pipelines-workshop/setup-k8s-workspace.md

 ## Setup Terraform Cloud workspaces

 In the next few steps, you will locate your pre-configured workspaces (Kubernetes, Consul, and Vault) in Terraform Cloud.
-Then, you will connect them to a version control system (VCS), verify the variables are set up properly, and set up run triggers connecting the workspaces.
+Then you will connect them to a version control system (VCS), verify the variables are set up properly, and set up run triggers connecting the workspaces.